filiprigoir/PswKey-php/src/Core/Documentation/Format/Custom.md

 ---

-## Built-in vs Custom Lifecycle
+## System-defined vs Custom-defined Lifecycle

-Built-in alphabets are persistent.
+System-definedn alphabets are persistent.

 Once a base is requested: